 Every home has air leaks that make it less comfortable.
 Learn how to find them (and what to do to get rid of them).

-Don’t get us wrong: Having an efficient HVAC system and sufficient insulation is important.
-But, according to EnergyStar, air leakage is responsible for up to 40% of the energy loss in American homes (1).
+If you suspect you have air leaks, you’re probably right.
+Most homes in the U.S. do, and according to ENERGY STAR, air leakage is responsible for up to 40% of the energy loss in American homes (1).

 - The definition of air leaks

-- How to check for air leaks yourself
+- How to find air leaks in your house

-- How to get the permanent fix for air leaks—and at no, or very little, upfront cost
+- How to get the permanent fix for air leaks at no—or very little—upfront cost

 - FAQs about air leaks and air sealing